Athens train for cruisers:

 You can use either the train on the left or the right track, it makes no difference, they both go in the same direction.

-1. First option is getting off at the Thissio station which is on the green metro line, the one you embark on in Piraeus.
+1. The first option is getting off at the Thissio station which is on the green metro line, the one you embark on in Piraeus.
 You can get an Athens metro map here.

 The ride from Piraeus metro station to Thissio is about 15 min long and it doesn’t involve any change of lines or trains.

-2. Second option, if you’d like to enter the Athens Acropolis complex from its main entrance, is to take the Green line to Omonia and then change to the Red line.
+2. The second option, if you’d like to enter the Athens Acropolis complex from its main entrance (not recommended, you could wait in line for hours), is to take the Green line to Omonia and then change to the Red line.
 Acropolis metro station will be the third stop on the red line from Omonia.
-The whole ride will take about 15 mins. more than getting off at Thissio.
+The whole ride will take about 15 minutes more than getting off at Thissio.

-If you wish to visit Athens Plaka after your visit to the Athens Acropolis you will do the following:
+If you wish to visit Athens Plaka after you visit the Athens Acropolis you will do the following:

-If you used one of the tours or a taxi to get into Athens but want to return back to the ship using the metro train system, it is easiest to do it from the Monastiraki station at the bottom of the Plaka area.
+If you used one of the tours or a private transfer to get into Athens but want to return to the ship using the metro train system, it is easiest to do it from the Monastiraki station at the bottom of the Plaka area.

-Just keep in mind that from Piraeus metro station, where you will get off, you have at least a 30 min walk to the Terminal A at Athens port (Piraeus).
+Just keep in mind that from Piraeus metro station, where you will get off, you have at least a 30-minute walk to Terminal A at Athens port (Piraeus).

-If your ship is at Terminal B, you can use the free port bus to give you a lift from terminal A to terminal B. The bus will stop in front of the Duty free shops exit inside the terminal building.
-To find out more about Terminals A and B, read our article on Port of Pireus.
+If your ship is at Terminal B, you can use the free port bus to give you a lift from Terminal A to Terminal B. The bus will stop in front of the Duty-free shops exit inside the terminal building.
+To find out more about Terminals A and B, read our article on Port of Piraeus.

 For a fun and informative overview of the new Athens Metro, read Matt Barrett's Athens Guide: New Metro